Azure-Samples/communication-services-authentication-hero-csharp/docs/test-tools/test-backend-service.md

     - [Generate Azure Active Directory token manually](../test-tools/generate_aad_token_manually.md) to call secure Apis of Azure Communication Services Authentication Hero sample.

     - Invoke the API
     Once you get the access token, make a GET request to `/api/token` endpoint with the access token as a Authorization Bearer header.
-Verify you get a successful status code i.e. 200.
+Verify you get a successful status code (i.e. 200).

         ```shell
         curl --location --request GET 'https://<replace with URL on your provisioned App Service OR localhost:5001>/api/token' \